 \subsection{Data reduction}

-The data reduction of direct F160W and grism G141 exposures was performed adopting the pipeline \textit{grizli}, version number \textit{0.7.0-34-g91c9412} \footnote{https://github.com/gbrammer/grizli}.
-After relative alignment between each direct and grism exposures, absolute astrometric registration was performed providing the pipeline with COSMOS ACS I-band reference catalogs of RA/DEC positions of sources brighter than I$_{\rm{AB}}$<27 mag within a radius of 5' from each target.
-Grism sky background subtraction is performed by \textit{grizli} by means of the Master sky images from \cite{brammer15} applying a grey correction using the F160W flat-field for the G141 grism.
-Their residuals are generally of the order of 0.5-1\% of the overall background level and are further subtracted removing the column-average of the sky pixels in the grism exposures.
-During this phase the pipeline also runs Astrodrizzle to reject cosmic rays, persistence and other artifacts.
+The data reduction of direct F160W and grism G141 exposures was performed by adopting the pipeline \textit{grizli}, version number \textit{0.7.0-34-g91c9412} \footnote{https://github.com/gbrammer/grizli}.
+After relative alignment of each direct and grism exposures, absolute astrometric registration was performed, providing the pipeline with COSMOS ACS I-band reference catalogues of RA-DEC positions of sources brighter than I$_{\rm{AB}}$<27 mag within a radius of 5' from each target.
+Grism sky background subtraction was performed by \textit{grizli} by means of the Master sky images from \citet{brammer15}, applying a grey correction using the F160W flat-field for the G141 grism.
+The residuals of the background subtraction are generally of the order of 0.5-1\% of the overall background level and are further subtracted, removing a column-average of the sky pixels in the grism exposures.
+During this phase, the pipeline also runs Astrodrizzle to reject cosmic rays, persistence, and other artifacts.
 The final drizzling parameters were kept as default.
 A segmentation map is produced out of the drizzled and combined direct exposure.
-This is later used to identify and model the spectral trace of each object on each of the grism exposures and to generate model contaminants to be subtracted from the target's cutout.
+This is later used to identify and model the spectral trace of each object in each of the grism exposures and to generate model contaminants to be subtracted from the target cutout.
 The reduced and decontaminated 2D spectra of our targets are presented in Fig.~\ref{fig:2D} together with their relative F160W cutouts.
 At this stage, the detector's FOV is parsed and modelled assuming simple linear continua for all objects in the field (brighter than 25 mag).
-Grizli then refines the modelling of the brightest objects ([16, 24] mag) with a second order polynomial fit, fitting spectra directly after subtracting off the model for contaminants.
-The 1D spectra were eventually optimally extracted propagating the background coefficients into the beam dimensions in order to remove any further background residuals.
-The final adopted scale of the extracted 1D spectra is 0.8 in units of the native dispersion of the G141 spectrograph.
-The field of view (FOV) of the WFC3-IR channel is 136" x 123", effectively enabling the search for serendipitous spectral breaks.
-Several of them were found in our grism exposures and will be addressed in a future work.
+Grizli then refines the modelling of the brightest objects ([16, 24] mag) with a second-order polynomial fit, fitting spectra directly after subtracting the model for contaminants.
+At this stage, the background was further fitted for in each of the target beams to account for further residuals.
+The coefficients of this fit were used to optimally extract any residual background level, which was subtracted from the optimally extracted 1D spectrum of the target.
+The final scale of the extracted 1D spectra is 0.8 in units of the native dispersion of the G141 spectrograph.
+Sources brighter than H$_{AB}$<22 provide a mean S/N $\sim$ 15 over 100 \AA\ at 1.6 $\mu$m within a relatively low number of one to two orbits per target.\\